tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): Do we need to specify "ascending" option in order to sort the data in ascending order in a PROC SORT step in SAS?
 - *Answer* (aacharya4−stat6250): No. The PROC SORT step in SAS sorts the data in ascending order by default based on the given criteria.
 - Question(tchan49-stat6250): How can you sort the data in ascending order by multiple columns?
-- Question (ttruong59-stat6250): Is it required to specify the out=option when sorting data in SAS?

 [recipe_for_printing_values Week 3 Recipe]